Be-POPIA-Compliant/be-popia-compliant/be-popia-compliant/tags/1.1.5/README.md

 3. Be POPIA Compliant (BPC) | Cookie Settings - Customize your Cookie Notice Banner to match your brand.

 == Changelog ==
+= 1.1.5 =
+* Added functinality to capture ID Number and passing it over to Consent form for auto fill.
+* Added functionality to only request consent on checkout, if consent has not yet been provided.

 = 1.1.4 =
 * Refactored Reports